-Title VI applies to the Charlottesville-Albemarle MPO in that the MPO is a federally mandated agency, funded primarily through federal tax dollars.
-Currently the MPO handles Title VI through its public participation plan, last updated in 2016.
-Title VI has been expanded by numerous other Acts and Executive Orders.
+Title VI applies to the Charlottesville-Albemarle MPO in that the MPO is a federally-mandated agency, funded primarily through federal tax dollars.
+Currently the MPO handles Title VI through its public participation plan, last updated in 2012.
+Over the years, Title VI has been expanded by numerous other Acts and Executive Orders.
 Below is a list of nondiscrimination laws that have expanded upon the original scope of Title VI.